-This project has recently handed over and was one of our most challenging projects to date due to its extremely tight programme timescales.
-Situated in a live hospital environment, the scheme has seen us deliver £1million of alterations sporadically located across the large hospital site, within a 12-week period.
+Situated in a live hospital environment, this scheme saw us deliver £1million of alterations across the hospital within a 12-week period.